AvidThinkerArsum/Brain_Tumor_Classification/README.md

 streamlit run app.py

-Usage
+## Usage
-Upload an MRI image using the Streamlit app.
+1. Upload an MRI image using the Streamlit app.
-Select the model (CNN or Xception) for predictions.
+2. Select the model (CNN or Xception) for predictions.
-View:
-The classification result (tumor or no tumor).
-Confidence scores for each tumor type.
-Saliency maps showing the regions of the image that influenced the model's prediction.
+3. View the classification result (tumor or no tumor), confidence scores for each tumor type, saliency maps showing the regions of the image that influenced the model's prediction.

-Jupyter Notebook Details
+## Jupyter Notebook Details
 The included notebook (data_processing_and_training.ipynb) contains:

-Dataset preprocessing steps:
+## Dataset preprocessing steps:
-Data augmentation techniques for increasing dataset variability.
+1. Data augmentation techniques for increasing dataset variability.
-Train-test split for robust evaluation.
+2. Train-test split for robust evaluation.
 Model training:
 Implementation of a custom CNN.
 Fine-tuning of the Xception pre-trained model.
-Evaluation:
+3. Evaluation:
 Accuracy, precision, recall, and F1-score metrics.

-Future Improvements
+## Future Improvements
-Add more advanced saliency map visualizations (e.g., Grad-CAM).
+1. Add more advanced saliency map visualizations (e.g., Grad-CAM).
-Experiment with other pre-trained architectures (e.g., ResNet, VGG).
+2. Experiment with other pre-trained architectures (e.g., ResNet, VGG).
-Include additional datasets for multi-class tumor classification.
+3. Include additional datasets for multi-class tumor classification.

-License
+## License
 This project is licensed under the MIT License.